-=1 automatically repeats last measurement if bad.
+- =1 automatically repeats last measurement if bad. - =0 Not active.
+If omitted defaults to 0.

 SAVEBINARY

 =1 saves also in binary format if SAVETEXT=1.
 Ignored if used alone.
 If omitted defaults to 0.
 Remember that if neither SAVETEXT nor SAVEBINARY are specified the default format is binary.